demisto/content-docs/docs/integrations/scheduled-commands.md

 <img width="533" src="../doc_imgs/integrations/polling-command.png"></img>

-It's possible for a command to schedule a future execution for another command with a predetermined `next_run` time, `args` as well as a `timeout`.
+It's possible for a command to schedule a future execution for another command.

 Use cases for using scheduled commands include:
 1. ***Polling Flow*** - The command cannot return the full result in a single execution (likely because it's waiting for a remote process to finish execution).
 Scheduled commands enable to set the command to try again later, and return the full result when it can.
 Example use cases are `Sandbox Detonation` and `Autofocus samples search`.